andrewschreiber/ezErr/README.md

 To quote Apple docs, "When dealing with errors passed by reference, it’s important to test the return value of the method to see whether an error occurred...
 Don’t just test to see whether the error pointer was set to point to an error."
 This is because some Cocoa methods use the NSError you pass in as temporary memory, and will not reset your NSError to nil even upon success.
 Though I've never seen this phenomenon in a 3rd-party API, it's good to be safe.

+#Installation
+Download ezErr.h and add it to your project.
+Import where needed.

+#Requirements
+*ARC

+#Reach out
+Message me on twitter at @thelastalias

+#License
+MIT